wmhilton-stoplight/platform-docs/3.-design/shared-components.md

 ### Shared Parameters Example

 Let's say you are creating an API to serve thousands of cooking recipes.
 When dealing with large volumes of data, you typically want to avoid sending _all_ data in a request.
-To help avoid sending more data than is necessary, most applications implement a "paging" feature that allows clients to retrieve a small portion of results (i.e. a single page).
+To help avoid sending more data than is necessary, most applications implement a "paging" feature that allows clients to retrieve a small portion of result, such as a single page.

 There are multiple ways to approach a paging feature.
 For this example, we want to add two query string parameters to every request: